-Here you can find information on how the Swedish mission processes personal data that is submitted to the Swedish mission for a visa, a residence permit or a work permit application.
+Here you can find both general information on data protection policy, as well as information on how the Swedish mission processes personal data that is submitted to the Swedish mission for a visa, a residence permit or a work permit application.

 The Swedish mission processes personal data in order to be able to carry out the visa application process.
 The Swedish mission processes your personal data in order to identify you.
 Your personal data is also used in associated functions, such as records of applicants and submitted documents, and in order to file your application.

 The Swedish mission processes personal data in accordance with the EU's General Data Protection Regulation (GDPR).
 The Swedish mission also handles personal data in accordance with the Act on the Personal Data of Aliens (2016:27) and the Personal Data of Alien's Ordinance (2016:30).
 The register regulations also contain, among other things, provisions allowing the data to be processed without the consent of the data subject.
 The Swedish mission also processes certain personal data in accordance with the provisions of the Data Protection Act (2018:218).
 The Swedish mission will process personal data in accordance with Regulation (EC) No 767/2008 of the European Parliament and of the Council of 9 July 2008 concerning the Visa Information System (VIS) and the exchange of data between Member States on short-stay visas (VIS Regulation).
 The Swedish mission sometimes processes personal data in accordance with other EU ordinances and directives.